-Since the beginning of the current season there has been rampant speculation regarding the future of France international Paul Pogba.
+Since the beginning of the current season there has been rampant speculation regarding the future of French international Paul Pogba.
 Pogba infamously clashed earlier this season with Manchester United manager Jose Mourinho, a conflict that ultimately resulted in Mourinho deciding to strip the player of his status as Red Devils vice-captain.

 Pogba was essentially exiled from the side by the manager, but he has since rediscovered his footing within the club.
 Pogba’s resurgence coincides with the club’s decision to part ways with Mourinho in January.
 United has seen an uptick in form since Mourinho’s dismissal, due in large part to Pogba’s rejuvenated play.

 Of course, the Red Devils’ title hopes are essentially non-existent this season after the team dug a deep hole under Mourinho.
 Even with Pogba’s inspired play, United are up against it.
-Even the most optimistic live bettors in the U.K. will find the team’s current +10000 odds to win the Premier League this season too lofty to risk.

 While the player currently seems pleased with the way things have developed at Old Trafford, there are still murmurs that he could be on his way out at season’s end.
 However, Pogba’s brother said recently that the player will only leave the Red Devils in order to join either Real Madrid or Barcelona.